-The Rhodes' lab is supported by a federally funded grant through National Science Foundation, a seed grant from the Beckamn Institute, and a grant funding the Mouse Cognition Core Facility acquired from the Center for Nutrition, Learning, and Memory.
+The Rhodes' lab is supported by a federally funded grant through National Science Foundation, a seed grant from the Beckman Institute, and a grant funding the Mouse Cognition Core Facility acquired from the Center for Nutrition, Learning, and Memory.
 Located in the Beckman Institute for Advance Science and Technology, the lab consists of 1 postdoctoral research fellows, 2 graduate students, 1 research technician, and several undergraduates.
 The atmosphere is friendly and supportive and devoted to training the next generation of neuroscientists and geneticists.

 Prog.
 Molecular Bio.